freeverseio/crypto-soccer/relay/README.md

 - npm install
 - npm start

+the client should now be running at http://localhost:8888

 # server
 - cd server
 - go run main.go

+the server should now be running at http://localhost:8080

 # interaction between server and client
 first post to the client to create one ore more wallets: